 More and more professionals are exploring opportunities to relocate, embrace twists and turns, learn new skills and let their career journey take them to places they never expected.

-Today we’re chatting with Andrea Kumarapillai, Business Systems Manager, about her time at Impact and how her first ‘real job’ out of university took her from Vancouver to Toronto and became a career that she loves along the way.
+Today we’re chatting with Andrea Kumarapillai, Director, Business Systems + HR, about her time at Impact and how her first ‘real job’ out of university took her from Vancouver to Toronto and became a career that she loves along the way.

 Q: Alright, starting off easy: who are you and what’s your role at Impact?

-A: I’m Andrea Kumarapillai, and I’m the Business Systems Manager at Impact Recruitment.
+A: I’m Andrea Kumarapillai, and I’m the Director of Business Systems + HR at Impact Recruitment.

 Q: And when did you join Impact?